 Mentored courses are currently offered in five languages.
 The most comprehensive Mentored programs are in Hindi and Swahili.
 The Center has full-time language mentors to work with each of these programs.
 This makes it possible to offer sections of Hindi and Swahili on all five campuses and from the beginning through the advanced level, including support for advanced students of the language using primary sources in Hindi or Swahili for a senior thesis or a project in the student's major.

-For Spring 2014 Mentored course information and details see:
+For Fall 2014 Mentored course information and details see:

 Half Courses and Full Courses